bwstays/bwstays/README.md

 ## Black and White Stays  👋
 ## Discover comfortable and affordable short-term stays with  Black and White.
-Our selection for vacation, rentals and find your perfect home away from home today.
-Travelers looking for a quieter, more relaxed stay with quick city access.Explore trendy kerala traditional  cuisines , spice shopping, parks and tourist spots  👋
+## Our selection for vacation, rentals and find your perfect home away from home today at Wayanad.

-Folder Structure

-    │
-    ├── data                                 # Data functionality
-    │   |
-    │   ├── sitedata.js
-    │
-    ├── js
-    │   ├── scripts.js                      # Script
-    │
-    ├── assets                              # images
-    │   ├──img
+## Travelers looking for a quieter, more relaxed stay with quick city access.
+## Explore trendy kerala traditional  cuisines , spice shopping, parks and tourist spots  👋

 <!--
 **bwstays/bwstays** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.